JackWorld99/Python-Tools/README.md

 _This Image compressor can reduce the file size of images in different ways.
 Depends on the format you choose (JPEG, PNG, SVG, and GIF)._

         pip install pillow

+### 6. Read PDF File Text
+_This is a tool that can convert PDF documents to audio.
+This means that you can create your own audiobooks through this tool.
+An audiobook or a talking book is a recording of a book or other work being read out loud._

+        pip install pyttsx3
+        pip install PyPDF2